Written byAmanda Wong

-Step 1: Shut down your Mac and wait for 10 seconds to let the Mac completely turn off.
+- Shut down your Mac and wait for 10 seconds to let the Mac completely turn off.

-Step 3: Keep holding these keys for about 20 seconds.
+- Keep holding these keys for about 20 seconds.
 You can release the keys when your Mac appears in one of the following situations:

-- On Mac that plays startup sound, you can release the key combination after you hear the second startup sound.
+- On Mac that plays the startup sound, you can release the key combination after you hear the second startup sound.

-- On Mac with T2 chip, you can release the key combination after the Apple logo appears and disappears for the second time.
+- On Mac with a T2 chip, you can release the key combination after the Apple logo appears and disappears for the second time.

 Boot your Mac to the desktop and update the Mac again.

-Sometimes, a stuck macOS update might mess up your current operating system and leave you an unbootable Mac.
+Sometimes, a stuck macOS update might mess up your current operating system and leave you with an unbootable Mac.
 In this case, you will need to run iBoysoft Mac data recovery software in macOS Recovery to restore your Mac files.
-Besides, it is also recommended that you do a Time Machine backup before you upgrade to macOS Monterey.
+Besides, it is also recommended that you do a Time Machine backup before you upgrade to macOS Ventura.